neolyo/MIL/README.md

 | --pol        | bool      | False         | True, False         | select instance from all bags or positive bags only |

 If you find those models are useful for your research, please consider citing them.

-Please feel free to contact us if you need